This post may contain affiliate links. Please read our disclosure policy.

 - 1/4 teaspoon onion powder

 - 1/8 teaspoon chili powder

-- Place tortillas on the grill, working in batches, and grill for 30 seconds per side or until lightly browned and beginning to puff up a bit.
+- Optional – Place tortillas on the grill, working in batches, and grill for 30 seconds per side or until lightly browned and beginning to puff up a bit.
 Transfer to a covered plate or a tortilla warmer.

 - Assemble tacos: Grab a single tortilla and add some cabbage slaw.
 Top with shrimp then spoon any remaining sauce over the top.